Sports Premium

 • The intrinsic value of external input: the additional skills and enthusiasm of specialist sports coaches.

 • Increasing the variety of sports available during both curricular and extra-curricular time.
 Having more sports available means that more children can experience success.
 This has been facilitated by the on-going improvement (cleaning, line-marking, new equipment and storage) of the Multi-Use Games Area, funded through the school’s collaboration with KCC, Weald PC and the PTA.
-In addition to traditional team sports like football and netball, children are coached in tennis, rugby, hockey, cricket, gymnastics, athletics, swimming, rounders, basketball, handball and dance.
+In addition to traditional team sports like football and netball, children are coached in tennis, rugby, hockey, cricket, gymnastics, athletics, swimming, rounders, ultimate frisbee, lacrosse and dance.

-• Positive impacts on pupils’ personal development through the introduction of the sports leadership award in Year 6: increased confidence; a healthier lifestyle, improved physical fitness, a ‘Growth Mindset’; enhanced resilience/determination to succeed; better behaviour; increased confidence/self-esteem; increased attendance.
+• Positive impacts on pupils’ personal development through the introduction of new and competitive sports: increased confidence; a healthier lifestyle, improved physical fitness, a ‘Growth Mindset’; enhanced resilience/determination to succeed; better behaviour; increased confidence/self-esteem; increased attendance.
 These impacts are monitored using a mixed methodology of quantitative and qualitative techniques.